aegerita/Rawlsian-Agents/src/docs/Commercial Laundries Tenant/final_agreement.md

 **Repair & Maintenance**

-(a) The Tenant will, at all times during the Term, promptly repair, clean, renew, and maintain the Premises in a condition that is safe and visually-acceptable to the Landlord including all Buildings, structures, facilities, landscaping, etc.
+(a) The Tenant will, at all times during the Term, promptly repair, clean, renew, and maintain the Premises in good condition, conforming to the following maintenance schedule: [insert detailed schedule and criteria for condition benchmarks], and shall provide written reports to the Landlord on a quarterly basis confirming the condition of the Premises.
+The Tenant shall permit the Landlord and its duly authorized agents or nominees, with or without workers and others, at all reasonable times to enter upon the Premises for the purpose of examining the state of repair, condition and use of them.

-(b) The Tenant will permit the Landlord and its duly authorized agents or nominees, with or without workers and others, at all reasonable times to enter upon the Premises for the purpose of examining the state of repair, condition and use of them, and the Tenant will repair and maintain, according to notice received from the Landlord within **[insert time period] days** from the date of the giving of such notice by the Landlord.
+(b) The Tenant's responsibility for repairs shall be capped at an amount equal to __% of the Annual Rent for any single repair, with costs exceeding this cap to be shared equally between the Landlord and Tenant.
+Any disputes regarding the condition or maintenance shall first be addressed through mediation between the parties before escalating to legal proceedings.

 6.5